Goldberry: Film

 In 1957 Tolkien was consulted about a cartoon of The Lord of the Rings, its first proposed cinematic treatment.
 On the subject of Goldberry, he said he would much rather that she be omitted from the adaptation than make a cameo appearance without context or meaning.
 The film director Peter Jackson omitted Goldberry and Bombadil from his films; he stated that this was because they did little to advance the story and would have made the films unnecessarily long.

 Only one adaptation includes Goldberry, the 1991 Russian Khraniteli, where she is portrayed by Regina Lialeikite (as "Zolotinka").
+The version uses a green screen technique to present her as much larger than the hobbits dining at her table.

+Goldberry is portrayed by Raya Yarbrough in the second season of The Lord of the Rings: The Rings of Power.

 Games and other media

 Along with Bombadil, Goldberry appears as a non player character in the 2002 video game The Lord of the Rings: The Fellowship of the Ring, where she is voiced by Kath Soucie.

 Goldberry appears in the massively multiplayer online role-playing game The Lord of the Rings Online.
 She is found in "Goldberry's Glade" in the Old Forest, where a quest to gather lilies on her behalf at the foot of Old Man Willow is given to the player by Bombadil.
 Her race is referred to as "River-maid", as the game also features Goldberry's sister Naruhel, an original character who is of a darker and crueller nature.

-The 1969 Harvard Lampoon novel Bored of the Rings depicts a parody character named "Hashberry".
+The 1969 Harvard Lampoon novel Bored of the Rings depicts a parody character named "Hashberry", partner to the equally drug-soaked Tim Benzedrine.
 Her name was a reference to Haight-Ashbury, a district of San Francisco nicknamed Hashbury and widely seen as the origin of hippie counterculture.

+The 2023 Magic: The Gathering set The Lord of the Rings: Tales of Middle-earth includes the card “Goldberry, River-Daughter” and represents her as a Nymph whose color alignment is blue.